vanessander/robofriends/README.md

-# Robofriends, the app where you meet your robofriends!!
+# Robofriends, the place where you meet your robofriends!!